7 GREAT SURFING SPOTS IN VIETNAM

 Mui Ne, Ham Tien

 Mui Ne might not be one for the shortboard, thanks mainly to the frothy swells that crash against the sands of the city beach and the blustery onshore weather that comes with them.
-However, for windsurfers and kitesurfers, this pretty resort town midway between Ho Chi Minh City and party-mad Nha Trang is like hallowed ground.
+However, for windsurfers and kitesurfers in vietnam, this pretty resort town midway between Ho Chi Minh City and party-mad Nha Trang is like hallowed ground.
 Just take a stroll along the powdery yellow beach and you'll see oodles of rental places touting flapping sails and foamies.
 These are at their peak between December and January, when the cross-bay gusts are just perfect for hitting the swells and riding the winds.
 Oh, and once you're done on the beach, be sure to make for the red-hued dunes nearby, where you can do a bit of sand surfing to tail things off.

 Nha Trang Beach, Nha Trang